Nuitka/Nuitka/Developer_Manual.rst

 Again, we wouldn't want to create the list.
-Therefore Nuitka avoids executing these calculation, when they result in constants larger than a threshold of e.g. 256.
-This concept has to be also applied to integers and more CPU and memory traps.
+Therefore Nuitka avoids executing these calculation, when they result in constants larger than a threshold of e.g. 256 elements.
+This concept has to be also applied to large integers and more CPU and memory traps.

-Now lets look at a more common use case:
+Now lets look at a more complete use case:

 .. code-block:: python